-Pulmonary hypertension (PH) is high blood pressure in the blood vessels in the lungs.
-It can affect both men and women of all ages and races.
+Pulmonary hypertension (PH) is high blood pressure in the blood vessels of the lungs.
+This rare and life-threatening condition makes it difficult for blood to flow from the heart to the lungs.
+PH gets worse over time, and it affects men and women of all ages and ethnic backgrounds.

 - Cough or chest pain